pdfinn/flightplan2litchimission/README.md

 Usage: `cat [FlightplannerMission].csv | fp2lm [-d] > [LitchiMission].csv`

-`-i` sets the interval (distance) between projection centres in either meters or feet (feet are automatically converted to meters).
+`-d` sets the interval (distance) between projection centres in either meters or feet (feet are automatically converted to meters).
 Accepted units are `m`, `ft`, `meters`, and `feet`.

-For example, to set the interval between projection centres to 20 meters, use `fp2lm -i 20m`.
+For example, to set the interval between projection centres to 20 meters, use `fp2lm -d 20m`.

 ## Description